adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 ---

 Elixir is a language that early on brought incredible documentation tools called ExDoc.
-Following in the same direction, the Phoenix team has made documenting LiveView components not only simple but also capable of adding superpowers to your LiveView.
+The Phoenix team follows the same direction and made documenting LiveView components not only simple but also capable of adding superpowers to your LiveView.
 Create and run `basic_component_doc.exs`:

 ```elixir
 Mix.install([